Parthtrap/WordleHelper/README.md

 Wordle is a game for smart people, which...
 I am not...
 So here is a small app I made to help people like me solve wordle.

+## Where to Play Wordle

+You can play Daily Wordle by NY Times [Here](https://www.nytimes.com/games/wordle/index.html) \nOr you can play Wordle Infinitely [Here](https://wordlegame.org/)

 ## How To Use?

 1. Just Start the web App using the commands under [How to Setup](#how-to-setup).